Spring Lawn Care Tips

 DIY Tip #7: Fertilize your lawn

 Even if you fertilized in the fall, you can also fertilize your lawn during the spring to help it stay thick and lush.
 Spring fertilization helps your lawn replenish and build a robust root system.
 The right time to use fertilizer and the right type of fertilizer to use both depend on where you live and what the growing conditions are like, so be sure to follow the directions carefully.

 DIY Tip #8: Check your pH and balance your soil

 Having the correct pH level for your lawn can help alleviate many lawn care issues in the long run.
 Lawn Doctor can professionally test your soil to help you determine which.treatment is right for your lawn.

 Soil enrichment stimulates a stronger and healthier root system while improving the structure of your lawn’s soil.
 The process also improves root penetration and soil water retention, making regular watering more effective.
 Soil enrichment can also reduce damaging salts from the root zone and improve soil aeration.

 DIY Tip #9: Watch your thatch level

 When soil becomes compacted over time, it restricts the grass’s access to vital nutrients and makes it difficult for the soil to absorb water.
-Lawn aeration helps alleviate thatch and facilitates better grass growth.
+Lawn aeration helps alleviate thatch, improve water absorption, and facilitate better grass growth.
 Thatch is a combination of living and dead plant matter.
 Grass clippings do not generally contribute to thatch buildup as they can be easily broken down.
 A small amount of thatch may be beneficial; however, excessive thatch can cause root problems.

 For more information on spring lawn care and additional lawn care tips for spring, contact your local Lawn Doctor.